Party printer project

 The code

-Capturing from the IP camera is continuous, essentially slow video, one image at a time.
+As this IP camera has has a URL that gives the latest image, capturing from the IP camera can continuous at a moderate rate, essentially slow video, one image at a time.

-When a sudden increase in brightness is detected between pictures, we collect a number of candidates, and choose the best (e.g. by amount of apparent sharpness in the image).
+When a sudden increase in brightness is detected between images, we start collecting collect candidate images for a second or so, and choose the best (e.g. by amount of apparent sharpness in the image, and not washed out).

-It also means it's much easier to put the printer box in a safer place.
+- It also means it's much easier to put the printer box in a separate, safer place.

-Even with this processing interrupting our fetching we we still get a few frames per second, which is more than enough.
+- Even without multithreading, so the image processing interrupts our fetching every frame, we still get a few frames per second, which is more than enough.

 Say, the decoration below is mostly just consists of "send string, send cut command, repeat".